Waynoka, Oklahoma

 Waynoka is a city in Woods County, Oklahoma, United States.
 It is located on U.S. Highway 281 and State Highway 14, seventy miles west of Enid.
-The population, which peaked at 2018 in 1950, stood at 927 according to the 2010 census.
+The population, which peaked at 2,018 in 1950, was 708 at the time of the 2020 Census.

 History

 Founding years

 Founded in what was then known as Indian Territory, Waynoka was established in 1887 when the Southern Kansas Railroad, a subsidiary of the Atchison, Topeka and Santa Fe Railway, built a rail line through the area.
 Shortly thereafter, on April 10, 1888, a post office was established, having the distinction of being the first to be established in the Cherokee Outlet.
 Its economy was based on the railroad and the large ranches in the area.
 When the Cherokee Outlet opened up for non-Indian settlement in the land run of September 16, 1893, Waynoka became the area's agricultural trade center.

 Transportation Center

 The Santa Fe Railway made the city a major railroad center when it built Oklahoma's largest rail yard in Waynoka.
 Ultimately employing a thousand machinists, boilermakers, sheet metal mechanics, fire builders, car men, switchmen, and engineers, it operated twenty-four hours a day.
 One of the nation's largest ice plants was built to supply ice for refrigerator cars hauling perishables on Santa Fe's main line from Chicago to Los Angeles.
 In addition, a roundhouse, maintenance and repair shops, a reading room, a depot, and a Harvey House were built by the railroad.
 Although the railroad eventually moved its maintenance operations from Waynoka, it continued train crew changes there until 1986.
 At the turn of the twenty-first century, between fifty and one hundred trains still passed daily through Waynoka on Oklahoma's fastest and busiest rail line.